valkey-io/valkey-doc/docs/interact/programmability/lua-api.md

 ### RESP3 to Lua type conversion

 [RESP3](https://github.com/redis/redis-specifications/blob/master/protocol/RESP3.md) is a newer version of the [Redis Serialization Protocol](/topics/protocol).
-It is available as an opt-in choice as of Redis v6.0.
+It is available as an opt-in choice as of Redis OSS v6.0.

 An executing script may call the [`redis.setresp`](#redis.setresp) function during its execution and switch the protocol version that's used for returning replies from Redis' commands (that can be invoked via [`server.call()`](#server.call) or [`server.pcall()`](#server.pcall)).